-The hackers used skimming devices on ATMs to steal the information of debit cardholders and made a minimum transaction of INR 10,000 and the maximum of INR 40,000 per account.
+The hackers used skimming devices on ATMs to steal the information of debit cardholders and made a minimum transaction of INR 10,000 and a maximum of INR 40,000 per account.

-On 5 August 2018, two men were arrested in New Delhi who was working with an international gang that uses skimming activities to extract the details of the bank account.
+On 5 August 2018, two men were arrested in New Delhi who were working with an international gang that uses skimming activities to extract the details of the bank account.

 Prevention: Enhancement of the security features in ATM and ATM monitoring systems can prevent any misuse of data.